 |Feline Chlamydia||Symptoms include:

-– eyes become red and inflamed
+– red and inflamed eyes

-– eyes have discharge
+– discharge from eyes

 – sniffing and runny nose

 |Can cause lung infection in young kittens||F5 & F6|